MAC Jobs Hub

 - Working with outside governmental and non-governmental agencies

-- Bachelor's degree in business, public administration, government, economics, social science, planning or a related field is required (master's degree or other advanced graduate-level credentials are strongly preferred)
+- Bachelor’s degree in business, public administration, government, economics, social science, planning, or a related field is required

-- Must be a leader who embodies the spirit of public service and displays deep compassion for the community
+- Leader who embodies the spirit of public service and displays deep compassion for the community

-- Successful track record of managing an entity similar to Madison Heights in terms of size, complexity and culture, with clear strategic results
+- Successful track record of managing an entity similar to St. Clair Shores in terms of size, complexity and culture, with clear strategic result

-- Executes policies efficiently and effectively by championing best-in-class operational practices and a culture of operational excellence
+- Strong financial skills; executes policies efficiently and effectively by championing best-in-class operational practices and a culture of operational excellence

-- Ability to attract and recruit top talent, motivate the team, delegate effectively, celebrate diversity within the team, manage performance and be widely viewed as a strong leader who engages and supports others
+- Ability to attract and recruit top talent, motivate the team, delegate effectively, manage performance and be widely viewed as a strong leader who engages and supports others

 How to apply: